Zylann/godot_voxel/doc/source/module_development.md

 - `#include` what you use, don't assume a header transitively includes things.
 This has been broadly ignored for a while, but new code may follow it. `util/godot` micro-headers are an exception.
 - Don't do `using namespace` in headers (Except with `godot::`, but that's only to help supporting GDExtension using the same codebase, since Godot core does not have this namespace).
 - `mutable` must ONLY be used for thread synchronization primitives.
 Do not use it with "cache data" to make getters `const`, as it can be misleading in multi-threaded context.
+- Use `ZN_NEW` and `ZN_DELETE` instead of `new` and `delete` on types that don't derive from Godot `Object`.
+This is intented for code that may be independent from Godot, yet be tracked in Godot's default allocator when used.
+- Use `ZN_ALLOC` and `ZN_FREE` instead of `malloc` and `free`.
+This is intented for code that may be independent from Godot, yet be tracked in Godot's default allocator when used.

 ### Error handling